monikagonciarz/AI4EO_final_project/README.md

 #### Why this study area?

-In the two decades leading up to 2007, the coastline of Saint-Trojan on Île d'Oléron in the Gulf of Biscay (figure on the right, adapted from Nicklin, 2015) has faced significant erosion, with rates of 4 to 6 meters per year (Musereau et al., 2007).
+In the two decades leading up to 2007, the coastline of Saint-Trojan on Île d'Oléron in the Gulf of Biscay (figure on the right, adapted from Manawa, 2024) has faced significant erosion, with rates of 4 to 6 meters per year (Musereau et al., 2007).
 This has raised both environmental and economic concerns, as the beach and dunes are vital for the region’s tourist industry.
 Although previous studies have used probabilistic models to assess erosion risks, these models have been based on historical data and need refinement for broader application.
 A chosen area of around 30 km^2 (figure on the left, adapted from Nicklin, 2015) is suitable for studying coastal erosion as it captures diverse coastal features while being manageable for data analysis.